tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/create-a-collection.md

 ```

 ## Example 1
 The following example creates a collection with manual throughput of 400 RU/s. `x-ms-offer-throughput` header is used to set the throughput (RU/s) value.
-It accepts a number with minimum 400 that increments by units of 100.
+It accepts a number with minimum value of 400 that increments by units of 100.

 ```